41 new COVID-19 cases linked to KTV cluster; situation ‘troubling and disappointing’, says Ong Ye Kung

 “And so any outlets providing hostess services, dice games and all this very close contact, were never allowed, knowing and learning from the experiences of places like Hong Kong and Korea.
 So for this to now happen has been troubling (and) disappointing.”

-The police will be taking action against lounges and hostesses who may have breached the current safe management measures in place, he added.
+The police will take action against lounges and hostesses who may have breached safe management measures, he added.

-The 41 cases are among 56 new locally transmitted infections announced on Wednesday.

-There are now 53 cases linked to the KTV lounge cluster, including a passenger of a Dream Cruises ship.

-After she tested positive and was admitted into the hospital, MOH commenced contact tracing and epidemiological investigations and discovered that she was a short-term visitor pass holder from Vietnam who had frequented many KTV outlets, he added.
+She was taken to a hospital after testing positive.
+Authorities then started contact tracing and epidemiological investigations, and discovered that the woman had frequented many KTV outlets, said the Ministry of Health's (MOH) director of medical services Kenneth Mak.

-Some other cases that emerged after contact tracing lived with her in the same household, with 12 cases linked to the cluster as of Tuesday, said Assoc Prof Mak.
+Some of the COVID-19 cases lived with her in the same household, said Associate Professor Mak.

-In the 41 cases reported on Wednesday, nine were already under quarantine, and the rest were detected through surveillance, he added.
+Of the 41 new cases linked to the cluster, nine were already placed in quarantine and the rest were detected through surveillance, he added.

-This number includes a close contact who had embarked on a cruise and tested positive on the ship, he added.

-MOH had previously confirmed that the passenger tested positive for COVID-19 after he was taken to the National University Hospital for treatment and further observation, the Singapore Tourism Board (STB) said in an update earlier on Wednesday afternoon.

-The COVID-19 case, a 40-year-old passenger, was identified on Tuesday as a close contact of another case on land.
-The passenger was then isolated and a polymerase chain reaction test came back positive, said STB.

-Those who have visited the KTV lounges in the past 14 days, or from Jun 29, should come forward to get tested for COVID-19, said the Health Minister.
+People who have visited KTV lounges in the past 14 days, or from Jun 29, should come forward to get tested for COVID-19, said the Health Minister.

 “If you’re still somehow uncomfortable for whatever reason, and really don’t feel like doing it, at the very least I can only urge you if you’ve visited KTV lounges and interacted with hostesses since Jun 29, at the very least stay at home, tell your family about it,” he added.